man doing incline dumbbell presses

 • Lift the Barbell: This is essential for lifting the barbell from your chest.
 This is a fundamental movement for bench pressing and any other pushing action.

-• Stabilize your Shoulder: Your pectoralis main plays an important role in stabilizing your shoulder joint.
-This stability is essential for preventing injury and ensuring that you can lift safely.
+• Stabilise your Shoulder: Your pectoralis major plays an important role in stabilising your shoulder joint.
+This stability is essential to prevent injury and ensure you can lift safely.

 Anterior deltoids